Medical ghostwriter

-Medical ghostwriters are employed by pharmaceutical companies and medical-device manufacturers to produce apparently independent manuscripts for peer-reviewed journals, conference presentations and other communications.
+Medical ghostwriters are contracted by pharmaceutical companies and medical-device manufacturers to produce apparently independent manuscripts for peer-reviewed journals, conference presentations and other communications.
 Physicians and other scientists are paid to attach their names to the manuscripts as though they had authored them.
 The named authors may have had little or no involvement in the research or writing process.

 Definitions and rules

-The American Medical Writers Association speaks to the topic as follows:
+The American Medical Writers Association speaks about the topic as follows: